|Home > Frequently Asked Questions (FAQs)|

 Adobe PDF Download is a searchable and printable PDF file that is saved on your hard drive.
 This is not a CD-ROM that comes with the book.
 The PDF download includes bookmarks and page thumbnails so you can move easily between chapters and pages.
 When you purchase the Print & PDF Download Combo, you will receive a receipt by email that includes a download link.

-e Pub is the standard digital format, that makes it possible for you to read eBooks on iPad,iPhones, Nook, Sony Reader, ADE, Android etc. When you purchase this format, you will receive a receipt by email that includes a download link.
+e Pub is the standard digital format, that makes it possible for you to read eBooks on iPad, iPhones, Nook, Sony Reader, ADE, Android etc. When you purchase this format, you will receive a receipt by email that includes a download link.
 If you have an iPad, order your eBooks in the ePub format to be read by the ibooks app.

 How do I download an eBook to my computer?
 Your sales receipt will contain an active hyperlink to the digital file.
-Right click the link, then save the file to your computer.
+Download and save the file to your computer.
 Note: Be sure to take note of where you saved the file.
-(Kindle files (.prc or .azw3) may download to "My Kindle Content" or you may need to copy the file into your content folder.
+Kindle files (.prc or .azw3) may download to "My Kindle Content" or you may need to copy the file into your content folder.
 If you are using an iPad, e Pub files (.epub) should download directly to your iBooks.
 For iPhone or iPad, you may need to open Safari first to open iBooks, then download the file to iBooks.

 What if my download retry limit has been reached?
 You have three attempts to download the file.
 If you receive this message you will need to contact us to reset your link.
 Email orders | at | wrightslaw.com.
 Please include your full name and order number.

 I can't open the eBook on my computer.
 What should I do?
 You must have a "reader" in order to open and view a digital file.
 If you do not already have a reader or reader app on your computer, tablet or phone, download one free. (see download links below)

 You may download a free sample chapter of a Wrightslaw eBook.